Courses

 Provides an overview of the strengths and limitations of randomized trial designs that adaptively change enrollment criteria during a trial (adaptive enrichment designs) and have the potential to provide improved information about which subpopulations benefit from new treatments.
 Explains recent advances in statistical methods for these designs, and presents adaptive design software planning tools.
 Discusses FDA guidance documents on adaptive designs.
 Examines methods for improving precision of estimators of the average treatment effect, by leveraging information in baseline variables; these methods can be used in adaptive designs as well as standard (non-adaptive) trial designs.

-Introduces statistical techniques used to model, analyze, and interpret public health related spatial data.
-Analysis of spatially dependent data is cast into a general framework based on regression methodology.
-Topics covered include the geostatistical techniques of kriging and variogram analysis and point process methods for spatial case control and area-level analysis.
-Although the focus is on statistical modeling, students will also cover topics related to clustering and cluster detection of disease events.
-Although helpful, knowledge of specific GIS software is not required.
-Instruction in the public domain statistical package R/RStudio, (to be used for analysis), is provided.
+Introduces statistical techniques used to model, analyze, and interpret public health-related spatial data.
+Casts analysis of spatially dependent data into a general framework based on regression methodology.
+Covers the geostatistical techniques of kriging and semivariogram analysis, point process methods for spatial case-control data and area-level analysis.
+Focuses on statistical modeling (although some time will be spent covering topics related to cluster detection of health outcome events).
+Provides instruction in the public domain statistical computing environment R/RStudio.

 Expands students’ abilities to design, conduct and report the results of a complete public health related spatial analysis.
 Focuses on further developing and integrating components of the spatial science paradigm, Spatial Data, GIS and Spatial Statistics.
 Introduces relevant topics in GIS, spatial data technologies and spatial statistics not previously covered in Spatial Analysis I-III.